deepaksibar/d-utility/README.md

 ## Usage:
   var jsutility = require('jsutility');
-  jsutility.printMsg("This is a message from the demo package");
+  jsutility.printMessage("This is a message from the demo package");